owallb/mpv-config/README.md

 #### FSR

-If the path of the currently playing file contains a directory named `TV-Series`, `TV_Series` or `TVSeries` (all case insensitive) then mpv will automatically load the `live-action` shader profile.
+If the path of the currently playing file contains a directory named `Movies`, `TV-Series`, `TV_Series` or `TVSeries` (all case insensitive) then mpv will automatically load the `live-action` shader profile.
 By default this will in turn load the `FidelityFX FSR` shader.

 #### Key bindings